oscarpolanco/gatsby-course/modules_text/README.md

     );
   }
   ```
-- Now go to the `slicemaster.js` file in the` pages` directory
+- Now go to the `slicemasters.js` file in the` pages` directory
 - Import the `Nav` component:`import Nav from '../ components / Nav';`
 - Use the `Nav` component inside of the` div` in the `return` statement
 - On your console go to the `gatsby` directory and run your local server using:` npm start`
-- Go to the [slidemaster page] (http: // localhost: 8000 / slicemaster)
+- Go to the [slidemasters page] (http://localhost:8000/slicemasters)
 - You should see 2 links above
 - Click on the `Home` link
 - You should be redirected to the `Home` page
-- Now go to the `index.js` and` beers` page and add the `Nav` component like we did on the` slicemaster` page
+- Now go to the `index.js` and` beers` page and add the `Nav` component like we did on the` slicemasters` page
-- Now you can see that every time you click on a link the page reload and change it content and for 1 second the content desapear; to fix this we will use some of the function that `Gatsby` have in this case the` Link` component.
+- Now you can see that every time you click on a link the page reload and change it content and for 1 second the content disappear; to fix this we will use some of the function that `Gatsby` have in this case the` Link` component.
 Go to the `Nav` component and import the` Link` component from `gastby`
   `import {Link} from 'gatsby';`
 - Update the `anchors` to use the` Link` component
   ```js